The future of Avonmore Primary School

 Yes.
 Following the Cabinet decision in March 2019 to proceed with the Community Schools Programme, the council appointed an Independent Design Adviser to work with Avonmore’s senior leadership team, the governors, parents and pupils to prepare a detailed design brief for what they would want from the new school.

-A full project design team were then appointed by the Council towards the end of 2019.
+At the core of the school brief is that the development is to be led by the needs and aspirations of the school, with a nursery and enhanced arts and digital technology facilities.
+A full project design team were then appointed by the council towards the end of 2019.
 This included Walters & Cohen, an architectural practice which specialises in designing new schools.

-Walters & Cohen have since worked with the Independent Design Advisor to hold regular design workshops with the senior leadership team so they can have a say in how their new school is designed.
+Walters & Cohen have since worked with the Independent Design Advisor to hold regular design workshops with the school's senior leadership team to co-produce how their new building is designed.

 The school are very supportive of the current proposals, including the principle of locating new housing on the site.